-Join us December 2015 for the next Maui Whale Watching Season.
+Join us beginning December 20, 2015 for a Maui Whale Watching Tour.

 Maui Whale Watching Tour

 From December to April, the shallow basin between the four islands of Maui County (Maui, Lanai, Molokai, and Kahoolawe) is the preferred destination of the endangered Humpback Whale.
 Migrating thousands of miles from the cold waters of Alaska to these warm Hawaiian waters, Humpback Whales come here each year to mate and give birth.

 Our marine naturalists infuse your first-hand experience of these magnificent creatures with everything science can tell us about their fascinating lives.
 With the aid of an on-board hydrophone, we’ll listen to Humpback Whales as they talk, communicate and sing with one another.

 Kai Kanani supports and donates to the following conservation organizations: